mtripg6666tdr/candyget/README.md

 - [@candyget/browser](./packages/browser/)

 ## Licenses
-All packages and other files in the repository are licensed under [MIT](./LICENSE).
+All packages and other files in the repository (except files that have an explicit description) are licensed under [MIT](./LICENSE).